DannieWright/Project-1/README.md

 seconds through the use of a computer.

 The Jupyter project "Quantum Uncertainty in the Harmonic Oscillator" provides a break down of the basics about a quantum harmonic oscillator.
-This includes the The first eigen states, inspection of the energy level for n=5 eigen state, and using expectation values to determine the uncertainty in the oscillators position.
+This includes the the first few eigen states, inspection of the energy level for n=5 eigen state, and using expectation values to determine the uncertainty in the oscillators position.

 https://docs.google.com/presentation/d/1OlHQuWvkDHHKEtSBBN7nne3SFHnimK4Ff0O9WsUPDw4/edit?usp=sharing